shamshadCodes/tic-tac-toe/README.md

-# Tic Tac Toe Game created with React
+# Tic Tac Toe Game

-## Also has the ability to time travel and reset game.
+Created with React, this app also has the ability to time travel and reset game.